-Using the "Ultra-Super-Saiyan" state can have this effect in Dragon Ball Z. Compared to almost anyone else, they're still ridiculously fast, but the sheer bulkiness of their muscles makes it tougher for them to keep up with anyone on the same level.
-Both Goku and Vegeta spotted this flaw while training, but Future Trunks only cottoned on after trying to beat Cell in this form and getting his butt kicked.
+Using the "Ultra-Super-Saiyan" state can have this effect in Dragon Ball Z. They're still fast compared to almost anyone else, but the bulky muscles make it tougher for them to keep up with someone on the same level.
+Both Goku and Vegeta spotted this flaw while training, but Future Trunks only caught on after getting his butt kicked by Cell.
 Gohan sidestepped it entirely by being the first to achieve Super Saiyan 2.

 Bleach: Poww, one of the few fracciones who needed a bankai-wielding captain to defeat.
 He was a literal mountain of strength but, as he himself complained, movement was a nightmare for him, and he was sluggish at best.